In this article we explain what PHP is and how to update it easily.

-First things first: are you using PHP 5.2?
-Go update it, now!
-Don’t know how?
-Ask your hosting, they know, I promise.
+First things first: Are you using an old PHP version?
+Then you should update it.
+How?
+Ask your hosting, they know.
 And: they shouldn’t charge anything for that.
-If they do, we suggest to change your hosting.
+If they do, we suggest changing the hosting.

 For the ones who don’t know what PHP is: let’s say it’s what powers WordPress.